PatrykWo/vllm-fork/docs/source/getting_started/gaudi-installation.rst

 1. Build and Install the stable version

 Periodically, we are releasing vLLM to allign with Intel® Gaudi® software releases.
-The stable version is released with a tagg, and supports fully validated features and performance optimizations in Gaudi's [vLLM-fork](https://github.com/HabanaAI/vllm-fork).
+The stable version is released with a tag, and supports fully validated features and performance optimizations in Gaudi's [vLLM-fork](https://github.com/HabanaAI/vllm-fork).
 To install the stable release from [HabanaAI/vLLM-fork](https://github.com/HabanaAI/vllm-fork), run the following:

 .. code:: console